risk-first/website/Glossary.md

 ### Taking Action

 Refers to any activity in the project.
-Actions are usually in order to manage some kind of risk.
+Actions are taken in order to manage some risk.
 At the same time, [Taking Action](#taking-action) usually means interacting with reality and updating the [Internal Model](#internal-model).